googlearchive/chromedeveditor/ide/nacl_android_rsa/README.md

-modp_b64.cc / modp_b64.h is the same base 64 encoder as the one used in Chrome.
+- modp_b64.cc / modp_b64.h is the same base 64 encoder as the one used in Chrome.
+- OpenSSL is built using NaCL ports (https://code.google.com/p/naclports/).
+The PNaCL version has been imported in the source.
+- use make.sh to build PNaCL Android RSA module.